The Rise in Energy Prices and How to Protect Your Business

 • a £150 council tax rebate for households in council tax band A-D

 During the government’s spring budget, it was announced that they were going to increase the Employment Allowance from £4,000 to £5,000.
-The Employment Allowance is relief that allows eligible business to reduce their employer National Insurance contribution bills which will benefit around 495,000 businesses.
+The Employment Allowance is a relief that allows eligible business to reduce their employer National Insurance contribution bills, which will benefit around 495,000 businesses.

-Furthermore, fuel duty was cut by 5p per litre, which in addition to the freeze in 2022-2023 could result in a £5 billion saving in the following 12 months.
-According to spring statement factsheet this is worth around a £200 saving for the average van driver and £1,500 for the average haulier.
+Furthermore, fuel duty was cut by 5p per litre, which, in addition to the freeze in 2022-2023, could result in a £5 billion saving in the following 12 months.
+According to the spring statement factsheet, this is worth around a £200 saving for the average van driver and £1,500 for the average haulier.

 27% of business owners fear their business might fail as a direct result of tough financial conditions over the coming year